-Research shows that sleeping on your side instead of on your back after 28 weeks of pregnancy can halve the risk of stillbirth.
+Research shows that sleeping on your side after 28 weeks of pregnancy can halve the risk of stillbirth compared to sleeping on your back.

 Why does it matter?
 After 28 weeks, sleeping on your back compresses major blood vessels and reduces the supply of blood to your womb, and oxygen to your baby.

-And if you find that you wake up on your back, don’t worry.
+It’s normal to change position during sleep and many pregnant women wake up on their back.
+Don’t worry if this happens to you.
 Just start on your side when you go back to sleep again.